cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Examples of mlog keywords are `add` in `op add result a 10`, or the first occurrence of `building` and `core` in `ulocate building core enemy @copper outx outy found building`.
 Note that Mindustry Logic doesn't distinguish between an mlog keyword and a variable identifier: the first occurrence of `building` in the example instruction is an mlog keyword, while the second occurrence is a variable.

 > [!TIP]
 > Like built-in variables, mlog keywords may consist of multiple words.
-Most of the time the multi-word keywords are specified in camelCase convention (`:bottomLeft`), but at least one of currently existing keywords follows a kebab-case convention (`:spore-slowed`).
+Most of the time the multi-word keywords are specified in camelCase convention (`:unitCount`), but at least one of currently existing keywords follows a kebab-case convention (`:spore-slowed`).

-Some of these keywords do not occur in Mindcode, for example, all mlog keywords that can appear in an `op` instruction are mapped to Mindcode functions and operators.
-In other cases, mlog keywords must be specified as arguments to the Logic functions.
+Some of these keywords never appear in Mindcode; for example, all mlog keywords that can appear in an `op` instruction are mapped to Mindcode functions and operators.
+In other cases, mlog keywords must be specified as arguments to Logic functions.
 To make a distinction between an mlog keyword and an identifier in Mindcode, the keywords are prefixed with a colon, e.g., `:building`.
 The function call corresponding to the `ulocate` instruction above is:

 ```Mindcode
 building = ulocate(:building, :core, enemy, out outx, out outy, out found);
 ```

 > [!NOTE]
 > While mlog keywords are prefixed with a colon in Mindcode, they appear without the prefix in mlog.
-On the other hand, names of local variables in Mindcode have no prefix, but are prefixed with a colon in mlog.
+On the other hand, names of local variables in Mindcode have no prefix but are prefixed with a colon in mlog.
 This might make it confusing at first when comparing emitted mlog code to the Mindcode source.
 Using an mlog syntax highlighter, such as [mlogls](https://github.com/JeanJPNM/mlogls), might help.

 Mlog keywords can appear in these contexts in Mindcode:

-1. As an argument to Mindustry Logic function calls, at positions where a keyword is expected.
+1. As an argument to Logic function calls, at positions where a keyword is expected.
 2. As an argument to inline functions.
-Keywords passed in to an inline function may only be used as arguments to another inline or Mindustry Logic function.
+Keywords passed in to an inline function may only be used as arguments to another inline or Logic function.
 3. As a value of a constant definition.
-Such constants can, again, be only used as arguments to an inline or Mindustry Logic function.
+Such constants can, again, be only used as arguments to an inline or Logic function.

 As has already been mentioned, it's not possible to store an mlog keyword in a variable.

 Mlog keywords were introduced in Mindcode 3.2.0.
-For backwards compatibility, it is possible to use a keyword without the `:` prefix in Mindustry Logic function calls.
+For backwards compatibility, it is possible to use a keyword without the `:` prefix in Logic function calls.
 This way of specifying mlog keywords is deprecated, however, and generates a warning message.

 ## Literals